Active Scene Understanding via Online Semantic Reconstruction: Results and Evaluation

 \section{Results and Evaluation}

 There are three primary questions that we seek to answer with our experiments and evaluations.

-\begin{itemize}[itemindent = 15pt] \item How does our approach compare to previous work in terms of distance traveled, time cost, and semantic quality? \item How much effect does semantic entropy item have on the results? \item How well does field guided path planning improve the scanning efficiency? \end{itemize}
+\begin{itemize}[itemindent = 15pt] \item How does our approach compare to previous work in terms of distance traveled, time cost, and semantic prediction quality? \item How much effect does the semantic entropy item have over the results? \item How much does field guided path planning improve the scanning efficiency? \end{itemize}